 - Cell phones.
 Researchers installed cameras in the cars of teenage drivers to monitor driving behaviors.
 Know what they found?
 Even when kids knew they were being watched, they still used their cell phones to text, place calls, and check Instagram and Facebook at least once on every single trip they made – even if traveling only a very short distance.

 - Alcohol and drugs.
 Almost one-third of all teenage drivers killed in a car accident were intoxicated at the time of the accident.

 What can a parent do to protect their young drivers?

 - Be involved while your child is learning to drive.
 Give them instructions, take them out driving under varying road conditions, and challenge them to really learn how to drive.

 - Do not let them transport other teenagers at any time for the first six months driving and only siblings during the next six months.
 This rule is Connecticut law.

-- If you can afford it – make sure their first car is well equipped with safety features.
+- Make sure their first car is well equipped with safety features if you can afford it.

 - Don't let them drive after 9:00 PM or before 5:00 AM for at least the first six months.
 The law states that they may not drive between 11:00 PM and 5:00 AM until they are 18 years old.